jheel2006/Communications-Lab/Sound_Project/README.md

 # What's Happening at NYUAD?: Sound Design And Interactivity ([Website Link](https://jheel2006.github.io/Sound_Project/))

-## Project Name
-What's Happening at NYUAD?: Sound Design And Interactivity

 ## Introduction/Description
 This project was conceived with the aim of creating a cinematic sound design experience coupled with interactivity.
 The narrative style follows a mystery theme, blending elements of science fiction with real-world scenarios.
 Throughout the project, the sound and interactivity evolve to match the narrative arc, engaging audiences in a unique storytelling experience.
 The beginning narrative of the story is based on a true small incident at NYUAD.
 With cinematic liberty, the incident has been converted into a fiction.